npreisig396/game_of_life/README.md

 The cell itself is always included in the count.

 The rules below specify under what circumstances a cell should be alive in the next iteration of the grid.
 For example, 1:3 means that if a cell is a 1 and its neighborhood count of living cells is 3 then it should be alive in the next iteration.
 Rather than specify under which conditions a cells die as well, it is assumed that all cells that are not alive according to the rules should be dead in the next iteration.

+##pygame Interface
+After starting a game, a pygame window will appear in which the game will be played.
+The following controls govern how the game progresses.

+- [r] - Resets the board and fills the viewable area with a random split of cells.
+- [p] - Plays/pauses board updates.
+- [esc] - Closes the window.
+- [-] - Zooms out
+- [+] - Zooms in

+Additionally, the arrow keys can be used to move around the board at any time.